gravitl/netmaker-docs/quick-start.rst

 If you are deploying for a business or enterprise use case and this setup will not fit your needs, please contact us: https://www.netmaker.org/contact

-By the end of this guide, you will have Netmaker installed on a public VM linked to your custom domain, secured behind a Caddy reverse proxy.
+By the end of this guide, you will have Netmaker installed on a public VM linked to your custom domain, secured behind a Traefik reverse proxy.

 For information about deploying more advanced configurations, see the :doc:`Advanced Installation <./server-installation>` docs.